khushi-9504/khushi-9504/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Fronet end, Student.
+- 🔭 I’m currently working on Front end, Student.
 - 💬 About me: I am a student at Parul University.
 - 📫 How to reach me: khushaligajera95@gmail.com
 - 😄 Pronouns: She/her